davidosomething/dotfiles/vim/README.md

 ![vim screenshot][screenshot]
 > Screenshot in terminal vim with a function signature in tabline

-- Custom statusline with minimal junk, showing short cwd - much faster than airline
+- Custom statusline with minimal junk, showing short directory
-- Custom tabline used to show function signature (PHP, Python, Ruby, VimL, and others supported via [tyru/current-func-info.vim], and I added regexps for JavaScript/es6.
 - FZF for Most Recently Used files and fuzzy file finder
 - Neomake + local use of eslint, custom detection of .eslint, .scss-lint, etc.